olonok69/mcp-toolbox-adk-claude/Readme.md

+I'll update both README files with the corrected architecture diagrams.
+Here are the updated versions:

 # MCP Toolbox for BigQuery and Cloud Databases

 A comprehensive implementation of the Model Context Protocol (MCP) Toolbox for integrating Google BigQuery and other cloud databases with Claude Desktop and Google AI Development Kit (ADK).
 This repository demonstrates how to build database-powered AI agents using natural language interfaces.